|Oracle® Application Server for DRDA User's Guide

 After the plan is bound remotely and re-bound locally, the application runs using plan

-DSNPBD3, implicitly makes a remote connection through the local DB2 to Oracle Database Provider for DRDA, and executes all operations of the plan remotely.
+DSNPBD3, implicitly makes a remote connection through the local DB2 to Oracle Application Server for DRDA, and executes all operations of the plan remotely.
 The local DB2 remains a pass through coordinator in this configuration.

 Remote applications are typically not directly tied to the Local DB2.
 Such applications typically are referred to as being network-aware or network-oriented and have a remote server location configuration attribute that is used to specify what and where to connect to.

-Such applications utilize Oracle Database Provider for DRDA the network protocol.
+Such applications utilize Oracle Application Server for DRDA the network protocol.
 Re-targeting of this type of application is simple to configure.

-Change the configuration options of the Application to use the hostname (or IP address), port number and RDB name of that configured in Oracle Database Provider for DRDA.
+Change the configuration options of the Application to use the hostname (or IP address), port number and RDB name of that configured in Oracle Application Server for DRDA.
 An example of this is through ODBC, in which the DSN entry contains network parameters.

 In this example, the